Girafboy/RE-toy/README.md

 The `experiments.sh` runs all the four experiments mentioned in the paper, namely tradeoff, real_graph, scale_up, and dense_up.

-The usage of this script is similar to `test.sh`.
-Please alter the configuration parameters before running it.
+Most configuration parameters of this script are similar to those in `test.sh`.

+`seed_cnt`: Specify the number of seeds used to generate a random graph.
+Each algorithm would be tested `seed_cnt` times on different random graphs with a specific `n` and `d`.

 ## Citation